nadiapasha/ComputerVision/README.md

 # ComputerVision
-Trying to classify image data using Nueral Networks
+Trying to classify image data using Neural Networks
 Using the MNIST Fashion Data